alvinashcraft/live-blog-writer/docs/MULTI_BLOG_GUIDE.md

 **Required Information:**

-- Hostname (e.g., `yoursite.substack.com`)
+- Hostname without `https://` prefix (e.g., `yoursite.substack.com`)
 - Authentication credentials (choose one method):
+  - **Connect SID cookie** (Recommended - most reliable)
-  - **Email & Password** (Recommended - more stable)
+  - **Email & Password** (Alternative - may not work due to API restrictions)
-  - **Connect SID cookie** (Alternative)
 - Username (optional)

 **Setup Steps:**

+#### Option 1: Cookie-Based Authentication (Recommended)

+1. Get your Connect SID cookie:
+   - Log in to your Substack account in your browser
+   - Open browser Developer Tools (F12)
+   - Go to Application (Chrome/Edge) or Storage (Firefox) → Cookies → <https://substack.com>
+   - Find the `connect.sid` cookie
+   - Copy the cookie value (leave "URL encoded" unchecked)
+1. Add blog configuration with your hostname (without `https://`)
+1. Run "Set Substack API Key" command
+1. Choose "Cookie (connect.sid)" authentication method
+1. Paste the cookie value

-#### Option 1: Email & Password Authentication (Recommended)
+#### Option 2: Email & Password Authentication (Alternative)

 1. Add blog configuration with your hostname
 1. Run "Set Substack API Key" command
 1. Choose "Email & Password" authentication method
 1. Enter your Substack email and password

-#### Option 2: Cookie-Based Authentication

-1. Get your Connect SID cookie:
-   - Log in to your Substack account
-   - Open browser Developer Tools (F12)
-   - Go to Application → Cookies → <https://substack.com>
-   - Find and copy the `connect.sid` cookie value
-1. Add blog configuration with your hostname
-1. Run "Set Substack API Key" command
-1. Choose "Cookie (connect.sid)" authentication method
-1. Enter the cookie value
+1. **Note**: This method may fail with 401 errors due to Substack API restrictions.
+Use cookie authentication if you encounter issues.

 **Important Notes:**

-- Email/password authentication is more reliable and doesn't expire as frequently
+- Cookie-based authentication is more reliable and works consistently
+- Email/password authentication may be blocked by Substack's API security measures
-- Cookie-based authentication may require periodic refresh when the cookie expires
+- Cookie authentication may require periodic refresh when the cookie expires (typically every few weeks)
 - Content is converted to Substack's structured ProseMirror document format
 - Posts can be saved as drafts or published immediately
 - Uses Substack's draft → prepublish → publish workflow for published posts